 BRODSKY & SMITH SHAREHOLDER UPDATE: Notifying Investors of the Following Investigations:) Brigham Minerals, Inc. (NYSE - MNRL), Signify Health, Inc. (NYSE - SGFY), ChannelAdvisor Corporation (NYSE - ECOM), Centric Financial Corporation (OTC - CFCX)

-BALA CYNWYD, Pa., Sept.
-06, 2022 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
+/EIN News/ -- BALA CYNWYD, Pa., Sept.
+09, 2022 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
 If you own shares and wish to discuss the investigation, contact Jason Brodsky (jbrodsky@brodskysmith.com) or Marc Ackerman (mackerman@brodskysmith.com) at 855-576-4847.
 There is no cost or financial obligation to you.

 Brigham Minerals, Inc. (NYSE - MNRL)